- Biology major — Cell/Molecular Biology track (PDF)

 - Biology major — Ecology/Environmental Biology track (PDF)

-- Biology (Pre-health Track) major checklist (PDF)
+- Biology major — Pre-physical Therapy track (PDF)

-- Biology (Pre-physical Therapy Track) major checklist (PDF)
+- Biology major — Pre-health track (PDF)

-- Biology minor checklist (PDF)
+- Biology minor (PDF)

-After their freshman year, students are encouraged to select from five tracks the one which includes courses to best meet their interests, prepare them to fulfill career goals, and provide them with a comprehensive background in biology.
-Any area selected should include enough credits beyond required courses in Biology to fill the 30-hour requirement.
+After their freshman year, students are encouraged to select from four tracks the one which includes courses to best meet their interests, prepare them to fulfill career goals, and provide them with a comprehensive background in biology.
+Any area selected should include enough credits beyond required courses in Biology to fill the 40-hour requirement.
 Courses are listed by number, not by recommended sequence.
 If a particular track does not meet a student's needs, an alternate track may be designed in consultation with a department advisor.

-- Cell/Molecular Biology (molecular and biochemical processes of life): Biology 209, 333, and 410 and Chemistry 332.
+- Cell/Molecular Biology (molecular and biochemical processes of life)

-- Environmental Biology/Ecology (interactions of organisms with the biotic and abiotic environment): Biology 112, 115, 209, 221, 312, and 410.
+- Environmental Biology/Ecology (interactions of organisms with the biotic and abiotic environment)

-- Health (preparation for professions such as physician, dentist, veterinarian, etc.): Biology 209, 320, 321, and 333.
+- Health (preparation for professions such as physician, dentist, veterinarian, etc.)

 In certain cases, students may be able to undertake a thesis project with a second advisor from another institution, such as a hospital or government or nonprofit organization.
 In such cases, a Biology Department faculty member will serve as primary thesis advisor.